staticnet-io/staticnet-io.github.io/_posts/2025-02-02-macos-python-dev-env.md

 - Update your Python versions as needed using `asdf`

 For next steps, consider exploring:
-- Setting up linting with tools like `flake8` or `pylint`
-- Configuring a test framework like `pytest`
-- Adding type checking with `mypy`
+- Setting up VS Code's `Python` extension and configuring your preferred settings
+- Learning how to manage project dependencies with `requirements.txt` or `pip-tools`
+- Creating a template project structure that you can reuse for new projects
+- Setting up `git` for version control if you haven't already

 Happy coding!